juju/docs/src/en/clouds-k8s.md

  1. Add the cluster to Juju
  1. Add a model
  1. Create persistent storage (if necessary)
- 1. Create operator storage pool
- 1. Create charm storage pool (if necessary)
+ 1. Create storage pools
  1. Deploy a Kubernetes charm

 ### Obtain a Kubernetes cluster

-There are many ways you may obtain a Kubernetes cluster.
+There are many ways to obtain a Kubernetes cluster.
 Here is a list of
 suggestions:

- 1. Use the [kubernetes-core][kubernetes-core-charm] bundle, which gives a minimal two-machine cluster available in the Charm Store.
+ - Use the [kubernetes-core][kubernetes-core-charm] bundle, which gives a minimal two-machine cluster available in the Charm Store.
- 1. Use the [canonical-kubernetes][kubernetes-cdk-charm] bundle.
+ - Use the [canonical-kubernetes][kubernetes-cdk-charm] bundle.
 This is the Canonical Distribution of Kubernetes (CDK), which is a more sophisticated version of what we used above.
- 1. Use the [conjure-up][upstream-conjure-up] installer.
+ - Use the [conjure-up][upstream-conjure-up] installer.
 See Ubuntu tutorial [Install Kubernetes with conjure-up][ubuntu-tutorial_install-kubernetes-with-conjure-up] for guidance.
 Although the tutorial specifically mentions the CDK bundle you can choose the core bundle from the installer's interface.
- 1. Use [MicroK8s][upstream-microk8s] where you get a local, fully compliant Kubernetes deployment with dynamic persistent volume support.
+ - Use [MicroK8s][upstream-microk8s] where you get a local, fully compliant Kubernetes deployment with dynamic persistent volume support.
 See tutorial [Using Juju with microk8s][tutorial-microk8s].
- 1. Use a bundle made for the major cloud vendors.
+ - Use a bundle made for the major cloud vendors.
 There are special "integrator" charms that assist with such deployments.
    [Search the Charm Store][charm-store-staging-integrator] for 'integrator'.
- 1. Use a public Kubernetes vendor such as
+ - Use a public Kubernetes cloud vendor such as [Amazon EKS][upstream-eks-kubernetes],
-    [Amazon EKS][upstream-eks-kubernetes],
    [Azure AKS][upstream-aks-kubernetes], and
    [Google GKE][upstream-gke-kubernetes].

 !!!
 Note:
     Kubernetes bundles do not work well on a LXD cloud at this time.
 Refer to